 What should be the UK’s priorities in low-carbon energy?

-As ever, we positively encourage discussion of this matter.
+As ever, we welcome continued discussion of this matter.
 Readers should familiarise themselves with our guidelines for the content of comments before submitting, and bear in mind that all comments are moderated to ensure that discussion remains on topic.
-We will publish the results of this poll on 17th August.